skuep/AIOC/README.md

 It is important to notice, that the exact sample rate can not be achieved by the hardware, due to the 8 MHz crystal.
 The actual sample rate used is 22052 Hz (which represents around 90 ppm of error).
 From my testing this does not seem to be a problem for APRS at all.

-However, since APRSdroid does not have any PTT control, sending data is currently not possible using the AIOC except using the radio VOX function.
-See https://github.com/ge0rg/aprsdroid/issues/324.
+To send data, the beta Automatic PTT firmware must be used, as APRSDroid does not support PTT control so sending data is not possible with the standard firmware.

+This limitation is shared with the Digirig and other similar interfaces until PTT support is added to APRSDroid - See https://github.com/ge0rg/aprsdroid/issues/324.
 My previous experience is, that the Android kernel brings support for ttyACM devices (which is perfect for the AIOC) so implementing this feature for APRSdroid should theoretically be no problem.

-Ideas such as implementing a digital-modes-spefic VOX-emulation to workaround this problem and let the AIOC activate the PTT automatically are currently being considered.
-Voice your opinion and ideas in the GitHub issues if this seems interesting to you.

 ## Notes on CHIRP
-CHIRP is a very popuplar open-source programming software that supports a very wide array of HT radios.
+CHIRP is a very popular open-source programming software that supports a very wide array of HT radios.
 You can use CHIRP just as you would like with a regular programming cable.

 Download:
   - Start CHIRP